Primary Care

 Primary Care is the term used to describe community health services which are services that the public can access directly to meet health care needs.
 These are made up of a number of services including:

 General Practice - The general practice team is made up doctors called General Practitioners (GPs), Nurses, Administrators, Pharmacy and sometime other Allied Health Professions.
-You can find your local General Practice.
+You can find your local General Practice and register with a GP.

 GP services across Scotland are changing to make sure you get to see the right person, at the right time in the right place.
 Our aim is to provide safe, effective, person- centred, sustainable health care services for the people of Glasgow.